 Make the best healthy tuna pasta salad with minimal prep in just 30 minutes, or less.
 Featuring the perfect mix of flaky tuna, tender macaroni pasta, fresh veggies, salty parmesan, and a better-for-you creamy Greek yogurt dressing, this macaroni salad with tuna is a total crowd-pleaser that’s perfect for picnics, potlucks, barbecues and more!

-Just like the classic, this macaroni salad is incredibly simple to prepare and will still leave you with that familiar, comforting feeling!
-However, there’s no soft, mushy pasta, overly sweet, thick shellac of mayonnaise dressing, stale flavor or unpleasant metallic aftertaste!
-This version is all about bright, fresh flavors, spot-on textures, and a lightened-up, flavorful creamy dressing.
+Just like the classic bbq side dish, this recipe for macaroni tuna salad is incredibly simple to prepare.
+And it will absolutely leave you with that familiar, comforting, nostalgic feeling.
+However, (and this is a big however) there’s no soft, mushy pasta, overly-sweet, thick shellac of mayonnaise dressing, stale flavor, or unpleasant metallic aftertaste!
+This version of tuna salad with macaroni is all about bright, fresh flavors, spot-on textures, and a lightened-up, flavorful creamy dressing.

-This macaroni salad features tender and pleasantly chewy pasta, flaky tuna, crunchy celery, delicate green onions, sweet peas, pungent red onions, herbaceous fresh herbs and savory, salty parmesan cheese.
-The whole thing gets generously drizzled and tossed with a tangy, slightly sweet, impossibly creamy yogurt dressing.
-The end result?
-A complex, incredibly delicious tuna salad that is downright addictive!
+This tuna macaroni salad features tender and pleasantly chewy pasta, flaky tuna, crunchy celery, delicate green onions, sweet peas, pungent red onions, herbaceous fresh herbs, and savory, salty parmesan cheese.
+Then, the whole dish gets generously drizzled and tossed with a tangy, slightly sweet, impossibly creamy yogurt dressing.
+And the end result?
+SO GOOD!
+It’s a complex, incredibly delicious mixture of macaroni and tuna salad that is downright delish!

-- It’s packed with flavor and texture!
+- Tons of flavor and texture!
 From the flaky tuna and tender pasta to the crunchy fresh veggies and flavorful dressing, this salad has got it going on!

-- It is so simple to prepare!
+- So simple to prepare!
 If you can boil water, you can make this salad!
 Which makes is wonderful for last minute get togethers or busy weeknight dinners!

-- This recipe is lightened up!
+- Lightened up!
 While other versions are loaded with mayonnaise and sugar, this recipe features a flavorsome, yet healthier Greek yogurt dressing!
 Plus, it uses tuna canned in water to cut even more calories and fat!

-- It’s packable and travels well!
+- Packable and travels well!
 This pasta salad travels well in a cooler, making it the perfect addition to picnics, potlucks and barbecues!

-- It feeds a crowd!
+- Feeds a crowd!
 This recipe serves approximately eight people.
 However, it’s incredibly easy to adjust the serving size up or down according to your needs!

-- It’s budget friendly!
+- Budget friendly!
 You probably already have most of the ingredients for this recipe on hand (e.g. dry pasta, tuna, frozen peas, yogurt, mayo, dijon, salt, pepper, sugar, etc.), which makes this salad economical and totally budget-friendly!

-- This recipe is totally customizable!
+- Totally customizable!
 This salad is completely flexible and customizable!
 Use whatever ingredients you love and swap out the ones you don’t!
 (Scroll down to see tuna salad variations!)

 This tuna recipe is incredibly simple and fuss-free to prepare!
 However, it’s bursting with delicious flavor and flavor from the protein-rich tuna and medley of vegetables!
 The ingredients are easy-to-find and flexible, so you can adapt to what’s in season or add things you love!

 - Tuna: I prefer solid white tuna, but chunk light tuna works just as well.
 Just make sure you select a good quality tuna that is packed in water, not oil.
-Tuna packed in oil adds unnecessary calories, plus it will make the salad too oily and greasy tasting.
+Canned tuna in oil adds unnecessary calories, plus it will make the salad too oily and greasy tasting.
+For the best tuna mac salad, make your own tuna salad!

 - Pasta: I like to use elbow macaroni in my pasta salad; however any small or medium dry pasta will work well!
 (See below for tips on the best pasta shapes for pasta salad!)